Why you should calculate average hours worked

 Total work hours in a year

-Your payroll is likely digitized and your employees’ work hours are centralized and stored in a database.
-If this isn’t the case, here is how to calculate your work hours per year:
+Your payroll is likely digitized, and your employees’ work hours are likely centralized and stored in a database.
+If this isn’t the case, here are some guidelines on calculating your work hours per year:

 1. Determine standard hours worked each week